Page 58

 By Jack Joseph Smith

-This star I found, this madness I have creates
+This star I found, this madness I have created

 Trees whose leaves single out bodies of stars